 - Health, Disability and Lifespan Development Research Group (Professor Deborah Turnbull)

-- Health Economics Research Group (Professor Jon Karnon)
+- Health Economics Research Group (Professor Jonathan Karnon)

-- Health Workforce Planning Group (Associate Professor Caroline Laurence)
+- Health Workforce Planning Group (Professor Caroline Laurence)

 - Knowledge Translation (Professor Gill Harvey)